GeoMigrata/dotMigrata/API.md

 **Methods:**

-- `UpdateFactorIntensity(FactorDefinition, ValueSpec)` - Updates a factor's intensity
+- `UpdateFactorIntensity(FactorIntensity)` - Updates a factor's intensity
 - `TryGetFactorIntensity(FactorDefinition, out FactorIntensity?)` - Gets a factor intensity
 - `AddPerson(PersonBase)` - Adds a person to this city (thread-safe)
 - `RemovePerson(PersonBase)` - Removes a person from this city (thread-safe, returns bool)